SciSpike/aspectify/README.md

 Typical uses of `AfterFinally` advice include timings, auditing, etc.

+#### Around advice
+`Around` advice is the most powerful form of advice, allowing you to completely replace the behavior of the decorated method.

+Advice function signature: `function ({ thisJoinPoint }) {}`

+In the case of `Around` advice, `thisJoinPoint` will also have a `proceed` function, that allows you to invoke the target method, optionally overriding the method's `this` reference and its arguments.
+See the documentation above for `thisJoinPoint` for more information.

+>NOTE: The most common error when using `Around` advice is to forget to return the target method's return value after `thisJoinPoint.proceed()`ing.
+Remember to return a value if the target method does!

+Typical uses of `Around` advice include caching, memoization, transaction management, method timings for service level agreement enforcement, etc.

 ## Defining Your Own Aspects
-There are basically two kinds of aspects:  parameterless & parameterized.
 Recall that an aspect is fundamentally a pointcut and advice.
 In this implementation of AOP, there is no pointcut expression language like in AspectJ.
-The pointcuts are simply the locations at which you place your decorators.
+The joinpoints are simply the methods on which you place your decorators.

-Advice is the code that executes at your joinpoint, therefore, advice is just a function, as detailed above, that is given to your decorator.
+Advice is the code that executes at your joinpoint.
+Therefore, advice is just a function, as detailed above, that is given to your decorator.

 The general idea is that you select the _least_ powerful kind of advice that you need (basically, only use `Around` advice if you absolutely need to).
 Then, provide one of `@scispike/aspectify`'s advice types your advice function.